cristhian2121/pluss_worker/README.md

-# pluss_worker
-sync products

------ Up service with ------
-docker build -t pluss_worker .
+# Service to get products from supplies
+This service excecutin one time day

+## how it Work

+For up service in development:

+1. Build image with: `docker build --no-cache -t pluss_worket .`
-docker run --rm -p 5000:5000 -it pluss_worker /bin/bash
+2. Create container: `docker run --rm -p 5000:5000 -it pluss_worker /bin/bash`

------ start sync from URL -----
-url/cris
+3. Into container run the command: `flask run --host=0.0.0.0`
+4. Use url localhost:5000/sync/key  where _key_ is private for service